realshadowx/educative/README.md

 * How to Use: Enter the code "EDUCATE50" when purchasing select courses on the site.

-## How to Redeem Educative Coupon Codes?
+## How to Redeem Educative.io Coupon Codes?

 Redeeming your Educative coupon code is quick and simple!
 Follow these easy steps to start saving: